An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

-Let $(u,v) \in S$ be an arbitrary edge in $S$.
-We will update the value of $x'(u,v)$ as follows: We use this recursive notation, because a back edge's value can be increased multiple times in the process of satisfying all LP-unsatisfied vertices.
+Let $(i,j) \in B'$ be an arbitrary edge in $B'$, which exists because $G$ is $2$-vertex-connected.
+We will update the value of $x'(i,j)$ as follows: We use this recursive notation because a back edge's value can be increased multiple times in the process of satisfying all LP-unsatisfied vertices.
+The following lemma follows by the construction of the $x'$-values and by Corollary \ref{lem:expensive}.

-If $j$ is an LP-unsatisfied branch vertex, then it must have two outgoing edges in $T$ (call them $(j,t_2)$ and $(j,t_3)$) and one incoming back edge $(i,j) \in B(T)$.
-Let $(t_1,j)$ denote the incoming tree edge.
-Suppose that vertex $i$ is in the subtree hanging from $t_2$ in $T$.
-Then consider the tree cut corresponding to edge $(j,t_2)$, i.e. remove edges $(j,t_2)$ and $(i,j)$.
-Let $S \subset B(T)$ denote the back edges that cover this tree cut.
-Then we have,

-We can conclude that $x(S) \geq 1-\eps(j)/2$.
-Thus, as we did previously, we can increase the $x'$-value of some edge in $S$ by the quantity $\eps(j)/2$.
-The following Lemma follows by the construction of the $x'$ values.

 \begin{lemma} The cost of satisfying all of the LP-unsatisfied vertices is at most $\sum_{j \in T_{int}\setminus{T_{exp}}} \eps(j)/2$.
-In other words:
+In other words,

 \end{lemma}

 Since all vertices in $T$ are now satisfied by $x'$, the $x'$-values can be used to compute an upper bound on the cost of a feasible circulation of $C(G,T)$.